capsule-corp-ternoa/ternoa-js/README.md

 # 🤔 Introduction :

+Ternoa is a Decentralised, Open source, NFT-centric Layer 1 blockchain that is multi-chain by design and aims to provide a technical stack to build scalable and secure NFTs with native support for advanced features.

 For Builders By Builders :

 NFTs native to our chain can be minted using High-level programming languages and doesn't require smart contract functionality.

-Privacy, A Fundamental Right :

-Ternoa combines the decentralization aspect with native encryption using a Trusted execution environment, turning NFTs into secure, private Data containers, allowing users to retain "True Ownership" of Digital Data.

-Sustainability is Key :

-Our protocol relies upon Nominated Proof-Of-Stake ensuring state-of-the-art energy consumption.
-Sustainability is one of the key aspects on which mass adoption of blockchain tech depends.

-Multi Chain By Design :

-Using native Polkadot functionality, Ternoa allows its users to enjoy the benefits of our tech stack.

 Native support for Advanced Features :

-With native support for Secret NFTs, Delegating and Lending, Transaction Batching and much more, you might want to try.
+With native support for Secret NFTs, Delegating and Lending, Transaction Batching and much more, you might want to give it a try.

+Ecosystem :

+Our ecosystem of NFT-based Dapps keeps growing day after day.
+Our SDK relies upon the most popular high-level languages, allowing us to tap into the world’s largest pool of existing developers, thereby minimizing the transition period.

 ##### Ecosystem
 Our ecosystem of NFT-based Dapps keeps growing day after day.
 Our SDK relies upon the most popular high-level languages, allowing us to tap into the world’s largest pool of existing developers, thereby minimizing the transition period.